Tanzania's President Samia Suluhu Hassan a boon for women | DW | 18.03.2022

 The country is now reaping the benefits of these policy changes.

-Exports of manufactured goods from Tanzania to its neighbors have shot up by a third "the highest recorded trade historically," points out Frannie Leautier, a Tanzanian-born international investment consultant.
+Exports of manufactured goods from Tanzania to its neighbors have shot up by a third, "the highest recorded trade historically," Frannie Leautier, a Tanzanian-born international investment consultant, pointed out.
 She has held senior leadership roles at the African Development Bank and the World Bank Group.

-For Leautier, one of President Samia's key achievements is how she has "spearheaded Tanzania's role" both with the East Africa region and elsewhere and on the continent following AfCFTA's launch.
+For Leautier, one of President Suluhu Hassan's key achievements is how she has "spearheaded Tanzania's role" both with the East Africa region and elsewhere, and on the continent following AfCFTA's launch.

 Tanzania's national poverty rate fell in 2021, despite the effects of the pandemic, Leautier said, adding that the Tanzanian shilling is also the most stable currency in East Africa.

-Dar es Salaam resident Monica Patric told DW's Kiswahili service that the "great things [President Samia] is doing in and out of the country" is why she's happy as a woman with her performance.
+Dar es Salaam resident Monica Patric told DW's Kiswahili service that the "great things [President Suluhu Hassan] is doing in and out of the country" is why she's happy as a woman with her performance.

 "There are so many changes since President Samia took office," she said.
 "So many people and I are proud of her."